.jpg)

 Making financial choices in retirement often means balancing flexibility with certainty.
 Annuities offer guaranteed, regular income for life or a set period, making them a stable option compared to account-based pensions.
 While they may lack flexibility, they can reduce investment risk, support Age Pension eligibility, and provide estate benefits for your loved ones.
+For those exploring retirement planning Melbourne, annuities can be an important part of a structured retirement income strategy.

 In its simplest form, an annuity provides you with a guaranteed, regular income for a fixed period or for the rest of your life.
 While annuities can offer more certainty than account-based pensions, they’re generally less flexible.